 Tickets to the Willis Tower Sky Deck: Basic admission is $19.50/adult, $12.50/ages 3-11 (free under that age).
 You can buy a Fast Pass for $45.
 The Fast Pass lets you bypass the movie and wait no longer than a few minutes to go up the elevator (though I recommend going to the movie.
 You don’t have to sit through the movie – you can walk through and leave if you want).
 You can get tickets to print online or to show on your phone.
 If you want to go during the day AND the evening, you can get Day/Night tickets for $30/adult, $20/ages 3-11.

-Disclosure: We had two CityPASSes for review purposes, and liked it so much we became an affiliate.
+Disclosure: We had two CityPASSes for review purposes.
 All opinions are my own.

 CityPASS: We had 2 CityPASS passes, but had an extra person with us.
 With CityPASS you can go straight into the theater and avoid the ticket line.
 I wish we had purchased an extra pass, because even though it wasn’t really a crowded day, the line seemed to take forever to buy the one extra ticket.
 The VIP entrance is something to consider when looking at a CityPASS.
 It comes in handy here, and it definitely came in handy at the Shedd Aquarium.